[Minor revision–posted 5/9/18 (replaces 3/4/14 edition)]

 b.
 Travel Voucher

-c.
+d.
 International Travel

-d.
+e.
 Group Travel

 A group sponsor for student group travel may process travel through the online travel system, obtain a Travel Advance Card (TAC), or use a combination of the two methods.

 (1) A full time employee may act as a group sponsor for student group travel and the travel voucher is submitted under the sponsor's name.
 There can be more than one group sponsor per trip.
-A list of the travelers' names and R#s are required on the travel voucher.
+A list of the travelers' names and R-numbers are required on the travel voucher.

-e.
+f.
 Taxable Expenses

-In accordance with IRS regulations, travel reimbursements are taxable to the employee when the travel voucher is not submitted to Travel Services within 60 days of the trip end date.
+In accordance with IRS regulations, travel reimbursements are taxable to the traveler when the travel voucher is not submitted to Travel Services within 60 days of the trip end date.
 Travel Services will report taxable expenses to the Payroll Office.

-f.
+g.
 TPIS Hold

-g.
+h.
 Travel on Sponsored Project Funds

 A detailed explanation describing the benefit to the scope of the project is required on travel vouchers for sponsored project funds.